AlikanakelaKarwowski/ML-Project2/Report.md

 For our data, Logistic Regression and the Linear Kernel of the Gaussian SVM produced the highest accuracy.

 We tried multiple different configurations of Linear SVM to try and get our data to converge.
 But due to the way our data is structured it never converged, meaning that the features don't follow a Linear Path that allows them to be easily separated.
-Thus we had to use either a Polynomial kernel, or use the linear kernel with a Gaussian distributuion to find a meaningful convergence.
+Thus we had to use either a Polynomial kernel, or use the linear kernel with a Gaussian distributution to find a meaningful convergence.

-Below is the confusion matrix for our best learning models, Logistic regression, and SVM using a Linear Kernel and a Guassian Distribution
+Below is the confusion matrix for our best learning models, Logistic regression, and SVM using a Linear Kernel and a Gaussian Distribution

 <center>